Ponte City: In photography, film, and literature

-German writer Norman Ohler used the Ponte as the setting for his book Stadt des Goldes ("City of Gold"), saying "Ponte sums up all the hope, all the wrong ideas of modernism, all the decay, all the craziness of the city.
+Ponte City also features in post-apartheid literature.
+Although set in the next-door district of Hillbrow, Phaswane Mpe's novel Welcome to our Hillbrow (2001) alludes to the tower.
+German writer Norman Ohler used the Ponte as the setting for his book Stadt des Goldes ("City of Gold"), published in South Africa under the title Ponte City, saying "Ponte sums up all the hope, all the wrong ideas of modernism, all the decay, all the craziness of the city.
 It is a symbolic building, a sort of white whale, it is concrete fear, the tower of Babel, and yet it is strangely beautiful".
-South African photographer Mikhael Subotzky and British artist Patrick Waterhouse won the Discovery award at the Rencontres d'Arles photography festival in 2011 for their three-year project "Ponte City".